daryldelrosario/co-proevo_aboutme/README.md

 <kbd><img src="./assets/vid/pro-eleven_ld.gif" alt="live demo gif of up to date project">

 ## Features
+- From Project Twelve:
+    - Refactor all JavaScript into jQuery
 - From Project Eleven:
     - Includes contact form with HTML and JavaScript validations
     - Contact form pops up as a modal